Effective finite generation for [IA_n,IA_n] and the Johnson kernel: BNS invariant and effective finite generation

 \section{BNS invariant and effective finite generation}

 We begin this section with some basic terminology.
 Let $G$ be a group and $S$ a subset of $G$. .12cm

-\paragraph{\bf Cayley graphs} The {\it Cayley graph} of $G$ with respect to $S$, denoted by $Cay(G,S)$, is the graph whose vertex set is $G$ and where $g,h\in G$ are connected by an edge if and only if $h=gs^{\pm 1}$ for some $s\in S$ (we adopt the convention that $Cay(G,S)$ does not have loops or multiple edges).
+\paragraph{\bf Cayley graphs} The {\it Cayley graph} of $G$ with respect to $S$, denoted by $Cay(G,S)$, is the graph whose vertex set is $G$ and where $g,h\in G$ are connected by an edge if and only if $h=gs^{\pm 1}$ for some $s\in S$.
 It is clear that $Cay(G,S)$ is connected if and only if $S$ generates $G$.

-.12cm \paragraph{\bf $S$-words} By an {\it $S$-word}, we will mean a formal expression $s_1\ldots s_k$ with $s_i\in S^{\pm 1}$.
+.12cm \paragraph{\bf $S$-words} By an {\it $S$-word}, we will mean a formal expression $s_1\ldots s_k$ with $s_i\in S\cup S^{-1}$.
 Thus each $S$-word naturally represents an element of $G$, and every element of $G$ is represented by some $S$-word if and only if $S$ generates $G$.
-For each $g\in G$, an $S$-word representing $g$ determines a path in $Cay(G,S)$ from $1$ to $g$ (in fact, if $S$ contains no elements of order $\leq 2$, there is a bijection between such paths and $S$-words representing $g$).
+For each $g\in G$, there is a natural bijection between $S$-words representing $g$ and paths in $Cay(G,S)$ from $1$ to $g$.

 .12cm \paragraph{\bf Prefixes} If $w=s_1\ldots s_k$ is an $S$-word representing $g\in G$, by a {\it prefix} of $w$ we will mean a subword of the form $s_1\ldots s_l$ with $l\leq k$.
 Thus, geometrically, prefixes of $w$ correspond to initial segments of the corresponding path in $Cay(G,S)$ from $1$ to $g$.